 Every basic, logical ideo is associated with an ideo field.
 A self-supporting rightness logic may coexist with nonlogical ideos in a field, and be responsible for their existence there.
 Consider in particular an independent ideo field that embraces consistency logic as truth.
 No first-order content in this field can (by definition) violate consistency logic.
 Suppose there were some content whose primary existence is compatible with consistency logic, but which does not exist within the field.
 Potential existence is meaningless; a willful refusal to acknowledge a thing as true is tantamount to rejecting it as false.
-The absence of the given content from the field would thus constitute an implicit denial of its compatible elements must therefore naturally exist in the field.
+The absence of the given content from the field would thus constitute an implicit denial of its compatibility with consistency logic - a contradiction of consistency truth.
+All possible compatible elements must therefore naturally exist in the field.
 Since even a contradictory form can be expressed as a second-order content whose existence is compatible with consistency logic, all content and knowledge of every type must have at least indirect existence within the field.
 This omniscient ideo field is unique, and will be called the Consistency Ideo Field, or CIF.